MinaProtocol/mina/rfcs/0019-storing-client-data.md

 We are confident that a large bottleneck for performance improvements in Coda would be the number of async tasks.
 As a result, we cannot afford to make a lot of queries to the dademon process.
 This means that the tasks be delegated to another process, namely the SQL server.

-The positive effect of having an API process is that it allows other developers to make modifications to queries without having to change the inner works of the daemon or the archive process.
-For example,this modification would enable users to query data using RPC serialization or Haxl rather than using GraphQL.
+The positive effect of having an API process is that it allows other developers to make modifications to queries without having to change the inner workings of the daemon or the archive process.
+For example, this modification would enable users to query data using RPC serialization or Haxl rather than using GraphQL.
 This also gives us the opprotunity to use services such as Hasura that converts SQL schemas to Graphql schemas to make writing API commands very concise.

 The API process will also make subscription to changes in the daemon and changes in the database.
 The various subscriptions will be discussed in a later part of this RFC.

 The following section will describe SQL queries to make complicated queries.

-## GraphQL commands
+## GraphQL Commands

 The notion document below discusses the GraphQL commands proposed in this new architecture.
 It succinctly discusses how it will evolve from the current GraphQL commands.
 It also discusses which components of the new architecture are involved in making these GraphQL queries.
 It also shows some sample code on complicated queries such as `transaction_status`.
 The advantage of this architecture is that there are no GraphQL queries that depend on both the daemon and the database simultaneously:

 https://www.notion.so/codaprotocol/Proposed-Graphql-Commands-57a434c59bf24b649d8df7b10befa2a0